Skip to Content

 BTR is well-established in other parts of the world and sits alongside commercial, retail and hotels as a property investment type.
 Put simply, BTR dwellings are rented to tenants over the long term, with the investor retaining the building as an income source.
 Tailored to Australian lifestyles, BTR offers a new choice for a generation priced out of home ownership and seeking relief from the unpredictability and poor service they often experience in the current rental market.

 As a bonus, BTR has the potential to ramp up environmental, economic and social sustainability.
-How?
 Done right, BTR raises design standards, supports mixed-use precinct development and creates socially focused communities where people feel they belong.
 That’s good news for our cities, the people who live in them and the planet.

 The growing need for investors to meet targets for ESG reporting puts sustainability credentials at the forefront of their decision-making.
 BTR assets that can reduce carbon emissions and show positive social benefits make an attractive choice for investors and developers wanting to diversify their portfolios.